sanatem/100DaysOfCode/day_02/README.md

-# A funny robot in Ruby
+# A funny Twitterbot in Ruby

 ## Installation